COVID-19 Updates: State of public health emergency declared.

 Technology Development Advisors

 The Alberta government and Alberta Innovates support a number of research and innovation centres that accelerate the growth, development and commercialization of emerging technologies across industries.
-These centres help advance knowledge in emerging technology areas and increase sector capacity by encouraging cross-industry collaboration and technology transfer.
+These centres help advance knowledge in emerging technology areas and increase sector capacity by encouraging cross-industry collaboration and technology commercialization.

 TECTERRA is a non-profit organization that helps start-ups and SMEs develop and commercialize technology quickly and efficiently.
 The organization focuses on innovative geospatial technologies and their application in different markets such as: